vex-labs/vex-contract/README.md

 # Admin

-- The admin is set to vexsharedaccount.testnet with private key ed25519:3qB3Gehv1iuEXqjHRLm36HmHC7ZCKaQJfxFQFirUVjaBSXiohv4as6NtSQJmi86SoNXDaC2QR8mKFcCd52JPzeCB
+- The admin is set to vexsharedaccount.testnet, ask Owen for private key

 # Flow